voxmedia/sass-theme-template-loader/README.md

 };
 ```

+**Setup:**

+The `SassThemeTemplate` plugin piggy-backs off of the `ExtractText` plugin.
+Like `extract-text-webpack-plugin`, this build tool also uses a loader and a plugin in tandem.

+1. Install the `sass-theme-template` loader as the first (right-most) Sass loader.
+This should _replace_ all other Sass loaders.
+1. Install the `SassThemeTemplate` after the `ExtractText` plugin.
+Configuration options are the same as [SassThematic](https://github.com/gmac/sass-thematic).

 **How it works:**

-SassThemeTemplate piggy-backs off of the ExtractText plugin for Webpack.
-First, the `sass-theme-template` loader is installed as the first Sass loader (_replacing_ all other Sass loader modules).
-The `sass-theme-template` loader will handle rendering your Sass with theme-specific variable names stubbed out as template fields.
-Note that template fields may _not_ be used in pre-rendered Sass transformations (ie: math expressions, interpolations, etc), so the loader also validates your useage of Sass theme variables to discover pre-render implementations of post-render data fields.
+The `sass-theme-template` loader will render your Sass markup with theme-specific variable names stubbed out as template fields.
+In addition, it will validate your usage of Sass theme variables to assure these post-rendered values are not used in pre-rendered contexts.
+The following pre-rendered implementations are not allowed:

+- Theme variables as arguments are NOT allowed: `color: tint($theme-fail, 10%);`
+- Theme variables in operations are NOT allowed: `top: $theme-fail + 5;`
+- Theme variables in interpolations are NOT allowed: `margin: #{$theme-fail}px;`

-After Sass has been rendered by the loader with template fields passed through, you're welcome to pass your CSS along to any number of susequent CSS loaders (ie: autoprefixer, etc). `ExtractText` should be configured to pull your final CSS files out of your JavaScript build.
+After Sass has been rendered with template fields passed through, you're welcome to pass your CSS along to any number of susequent CSS loaders (ie: autoprefixer, etc). `ExtractText` should be configured to pull your final CSS assets out of your JavaScript build.

-Finally, the `SassThemeTemplate` plugin finds all extracted CSS assets, and does a final pass at rendering theme values into those extracted assets, and creates an alternate version of each asset with template interpolations.
+Finally, the `SassThemeTemplate` plugin finds all extracted CSS assets, and does a final pass to fill in theme values for the extracted assets, and creates an alternate version of each asset with template interpolations.